murabus/murabus/content/worksinprogress.md

 ### Conference Paper :chart_with_upwards_trend:
 <font size="3">

-Subnational Unit Proliferation (Turkey) (co-author) (with Sabri Ciftci)
+Subnational Unit Proliferation (Turkey) (with Sabri Ciftci)

 Electoral Consequences of Administrative Unit Proliferation (Turkey) (sole-author)

-Local Media and Voter Confidence (co-author) (with Johanna Dunaway)
+Local Media and Voter Confidence (with Johanna Dunaway)

-Political Economy of Demographic Aging (co-author) (with Margarita Estevez-Abe)
+Political Economy of Demographic Aging (with Margarita Estevez-Abe)

-Local News and Incumbency Advantage (co-author) (with Johanna Dunaway)
+Local News and Incumbency Advantage (with Johanna Dunaway)

-Local News, Incumbency Effects and Electoral Fortunes of Women and Candidates of Color (co-author) (with Johanna Dunaway and Paru Shah)
+Local News, Incumbency Effects and Electoral Fortunes of Women and Candidates of Color (with Johanna Dunaway and Paru Shah)

 </font>